rauljvr/demorepo/account-service/README.md

 Or by importing the project in your favourite IDE and start the service.

-Then you can check records in the H2 database: http://localhost:8080/h2
+Then you can check the records in the H2 console: http://localhost:8080/h2

 JDBC URL: jdbc:h2:mem:demodb
 User Name: root

 									ENDPOINTS

 Here the examples of the endpoints for testing the RESTful API.
 You can try these endpoints in any testing tool for Web services like Postman.